Adaptive RAG: Routing Documents, SQL, and Web

 3. web_search → live web for general knowledge

-It reuses the Self-RAG nodes from the previous lesson and adds a SQL agent and a web-search agent.
+In this blog, we reuse the Self-RAG nodes from the previous lesson and add a SQL agent and a web-search agent.

 BASH